Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 Step 3: Find their pain points

-Now it’s time to learn what your customers’ problems are.
+Now it’s time to flesh out your user personas by learning what your customers’ problems are.
 What are their needs?
 Where are their pain points?
-By understanding what their issues are, you will have a better understanding of whether or not your product or service is a solution.
+By understanding what their issues are, you’re able to develop a better understanding of whether or not your product or service is a solution.
 And a better understanding of how your product fits into their lives.

-So ask yourself: What is my customer’s pain point?
+So as you’re in the process of creating user personas, ask yourself: What is my customer’s pain point?
 What keeps them up at night?
 Because every problem your customer has is an opportunity for you to provide the solution.
-But if you don’t leverage this opportunity to show them that your product or service is not just something that would be nice-to-have, but rather, is something that they really need, then you won’t be able to make an impactful, effective sales pitch.
+But if you don’t leverage this opportunity to show them that your product or service is not just something that would be nice-to-have, but rather is something that they really need, then you won’t be able to make an impactful, effective sales pitch.

 Step 4: Discover the spheres of influence

-The last question to ask is what your customers’ “spheres of influence” are.
-That is, on any given week, what are the ways that they consume media?
+Asking“What is a user persona?” is virtually synonymous with asking “What are your customers’ ‘spheres of influence?’”
+That is, on any given week, what are the ways your customers consume media?
 Do they watch television or scroll through a mobile newsfeed?
 Are they more apt to rely on Facebook and Twitter, or do they prefer CNN?
 Do they read The New York Times, The Huffington Post or The Wall Street Journal?

-By understanding how your audience consumes their information, you can make a more informed decision about how to present your content.
-For example, if your audience prefers BuzzFeed and Facebook, then you will be more successful if you create photo stories, videos and lists.
+By understanding how your audience consumes their information, you can make a more informed decision about how to write user personas and your marketing content.
+If your audience prefers BuzzFeed and Facebook, then you will be more successful if you create photo stories, videos and lists.
 If your audience prefers The Atlantic and The New Yorker, then long-form, journalistic content pieces with a more formal tone will serve you best.